- Automatic VoIP features

-To solve the problem you can try is to put the modem in “bridge” mode by accessing it’s settings with a web browser.
-This will essentially disable NATing for the specific device and make your network receive the public IP address and perform the NAT function only from the other device (the router).
+To solve this problem you can try to put the modem in “bridge” mode by accessing its settings with a web browser.
+This will essentially disable NATing for the specific router and ensure network public IP addressing and NAT functions are only performed by the other router.

 If this doesn't work can try putting the second router IP Address in your first router’s DMZ – Demilitarized Zone.
 The DMZ allows all traffic to pass through without any address translation and in theory will counteract the effect of double NATing.
 Since sending traffic through the DMZ can expose you to security risks, this configuration should be consulted with a network security expert to make sure it does not introduce vulnerabilities into your network!

 If your router doesn't support the above mentioned adjustments you can try to upgrade its firmware from the manufacturer website or install a custom router firmware on it that does support them.